 Skiing and ski boot blisters are very common, but what's the best way to treat a ski-boot blister?Without listening to your feet and ignoring the tell tale signs of a blister rather than sitting down and dealing with it, the boot blister can result in a nasty wound or worse still an infected foot.
 Gavin Baylis gets out the needle...

 However there is a way to treat them if caught early before they burst.

-Before you read on, I'd like to give credit to the person who advised me about this, after I'd run a X-Country Half Marathon over the South Downs a good few years ago I commented on my Weather Blog that I'd sustained some bad blisters and fellow KiteSurfer Judy Tonkinson messaged me about this way to treat blisters, so thanks again Judy!
+Before you read on, I'd like to give credit to the person who advised me about this, after I'd run a x-country half marathon over the South Downs a good few years ago I commented on my Weather Blog that I'd sustained some bad blisters and fellow kitesurfer, Judy Tonkinson messaged me about this way to treat blisters, so thanks again Judy!

-HOW & WHEN TO TREAT THE BLISTERS?
+HOW AND WHEN TO TREAT THE BLISTERS?

-And after about 90 mins I knew that I had a blister coming on each foot!
+And after about 90 minutes I knew that I had a blister coming on each foot!
 I carried on for another 30 minutes or so to reach where I was aiming for.

 However, what if I was with a group of other skiers and we still had another couple of hours to go, what to do then?
 The trick is to recognise when best to stop and treat them.

-First tell / insist to your friends that you have to stop, DO NOT bravely persevere in silence especially if it's the first day of a multi-day trip!
+First tell / insist to your friends that you have to stop, Do NOT bravely persevere in silence especially if it's the first day of a multi-day trip!
 And more often than not people like a break.

-For sure dealing with the blister(s) is far easier back where you are staying than on the Mountain, but you have to make sure that you treat the blister before it bursts.
+For sure dealing with the blister(s) is far easier back where you are staying than on the mountain, but you have to make sure that you treat the blister before it bursts.
 This is when the problems start as it's far more difficult to treat, especially if you have consecutive days of having to walk ahead of you.

 If on the hill then be sure to take your time, make sure your feet are bone dry and not at all sweaty, as once you've treated your feet you'll have to apply a Compeed or some type of dressing.